Taiwan Travel Video: Taipei, Pinglin, and Beyond

 The location was not that optimal, but it was fast to reach as it was just outside the busy city center, and the subway was only 15 15-minute walk.
 The room was huge, which was very convenient for our son so he could run around and play whenever we came back in the room from a long trip.

-Overall, prices of hotels in Taipei were more expensive than I anticipated.
+Overall, prices of hotels in Taipei were higher than I anticipated.
 This hotel was significantly more affordable than many others, yet it still offered a pool and breakfast included.

 My recommended Hotels in Taipei 🛏️